 - The instructor placing the item on reserve holds copyright ownership

-Materials will be removed from reserves at the end of each semester.
-Physical reserves should be picked up by faculty as soon as possible after a course has been completed, and library-owned materials will be returned to the collection.
-Electronic reserves will be removed from Blackboard Monday after finals.
+Materials will be removed from reserves at the end of each semester and should by picked up by faculty as soon as possible after a course has been completed, and library-owned materials will be returned to the collection.